awsdocs/amazon-ec2-user-guide/doc_source/view-billing-info.md

 }]
 ```

+**To find the AMI billing information**
-If you know the AMI ID, you can use the [describe\-images](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-images.html) command to show AMI platform and usage operation details:
+If you know the AMI ID, you can use the [describe\-images](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-images.html) command to get the AMI platform and usage operation details\.

 ```
 $ aws ec2 describe-images --image-ids ami-0123456789EXAMPLE